codacy/codacy-mcp-server/README.md

 ### Node (when using NVM)

 When using NVM with Claude Desktop, NPX won't work.
-You should first install the MCP Server globally, and thenuse Node directly:
+You should first install the MCP Server globally, and then use Node directly:

 ```bash
 npm install -g @codacy/codacy-mcp